ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 export HUSKY=0 # Disables all Git hooks
 ```

-## Create a Symbolic link to your Version of Babel
+## Create a Symbolic link to your Version of Babel: npx mybabel

 We can take advantage of `npx` to have at hand the executables of our babel version by creating a
 symbolic link `mybabel` to your version of `babel.js` script in the `node_modules/.bin` folder.